hotwire-django/turbo-django/doc/source/tutorial/part_4.rst

 Broadcasts
 ==========

-Broadcasts allow html to be sent to the client page without a request from the client.
+Broadcasts allow HTML to be sent to the client page without a request from the client.
 The client does need to subscribe to broadcasts and this is done with the :doc:`turbo_subscribe tag </topics/templates>`.

 Add the following: